coreos/coreos-installer/docs/cmd/iso.md

             Ignition config fragment for live env

             Merge the specified Ignition config into the config for the live environment.
+        --live-karg-append <arg>...
+            Live kernel argument to append

+            Kernel argument to append to boots of the live environment.
+        --live-karg-delete <arg>...
+            Live kernel argument to delete

+            Kernel argument to delete from boots of the live environment.
+        --live-karg-replace <k=o=n>...
+            Live kernel argument to replace

+            Kernel argument to replace for boots of the live environment, in the form key=old=new.
+For a default argument "a=b", specifying "--live-karg-replace a=b=c" will produce the argument "a=c".
     -f, --force
             Overwrite existing customizations